KayraNafi/TouchGrass/README.md

 ## Contributing

 Feedback, issue reports, and pull requests are welcome.
-Please align with the brand guidelines (`brand-guidelines.md`) and keep the tone playful—sarcastic, never mean.
+Please align with the brand guidelines (`brand-guidelines.md`) and keep the tone playful-sarcastic, never mean.

 1. Fork & clone the repo.
 2. Create a topic branch.